 Bath robes were another robe style few women had the luxury or need to own.
 They were made of absorbent fabric such as terry cloth or chenille.
 While they could be worn around the house, they were mostly a transitional robe from bath to bedroom.
 The shorter length robes especially would not be worn out of complete privacy.

 1940s Men’s Sleepwear

-Long, nightshirts or sleepcoats were still worn during the ‘40s too.
-The top was the same style as the regular pajama shirts and was boxy and fell straight to the knees in summer and to the calf in winter.
-In extreme winter climates men would wear a long sleeve union suit (aka long underwear) underneath nightshirts and pajamas.
+Long, nightshirts or sleepcoats were still worn during the ‘40s, too.
+The top was the same style as the regular pajama shirts and was boxy, and falling straight to the knees in summer and to the calf in winter.
+In extreme winter climates, men would wear a long sleeve union suit (aka long underwear) underneath nightshirts and pajamas.

 Just like ‘40s women, men always threw a robe on over their pajamas to lounge around the house.
 Men’s robes had padded shoulders, came down to the knee or mid-calf, and were worn wrapped around and tied with a long wide fabric belt.
 They usually had a large shawl collar, but a wide notch collar was an option as well.
 Some had piping in a lighter shade to add another dimension.
 One or two large patch pockets were placed at hip level.
 Made from cotton flannel, wool flannel, blanket cloth, gabardine, terrycloth, and rayon, they came in colorful plaids, stripes, brocade, jacquard, and loud patterns.
 Jewel tone satins of blue, maroon, green, or wine were the most handsome colors.

 In summer, a seersucker or light cotton beach robe was worn to the pool or beach.
 It protected men from sunburn or windchill as well as serving as a layer of modesty over knit swimbriefs.